Johann Friedrich Struensee: In control of the government

-Other reforms included the abolition of capital punishment for theft, the doing away with such demoralizing abuses as perquisites, and of "lackey-ism", the appointment of powerful men's domestic staff to lucrative public posts.
+Other reforms included the abolition of capital punishment for theft; the doing away with such demoralizing abuses as perquisites; and of "lackey-ism", the appointment of powerful men's domestic staff to lucrative public posts.

-Critics of Struensee thought that he did not respect native Danish and Norwegian customs, seeing them as prejudices and wanting to eliminate them in favor of abstract principles.
-He also did not speak Danish, conducting his business in German.
+Critics of Struensee thought that he did not respect native Danish and Norwegian customs, saw them as prejudices and wanted to eliminate them in favour of abstract principles.
+He also did not speak Danish and conducted his business in German.
 To ensure obedience, he dismissed entire staffs of public departments, without pensions or compensation, and substituted with nominees of his own.
-These new officials were in many cases inexperienced men who knew little or nothing of the country they were supposed to govern.
+The new officials were in many cases inexperienced men who knew little or nothing of the country that they were supposed to govern.

-While initially the Danish people favored his reforms, they began to turn against him.
+Initially, the Danish people favored his reforms, but they began to turn against him.
 When Struensee abolished all censorship of the press, it mostly resulted in a flood of anti-Struensee pamphlets.

-During the initial months of his rule, middle class opinion was in his favor.
-What incensed the people most against him was the way in which he put the king completely on one side; and this feeling was all the stronger as, outside a very narrow court circle, nobody seems to have believed that Christian VII was really mad, but only that his will had been weakened by habitual ill usage; and this opinion was confirmed by the publication of the cabinet order of 14 July 1771, appointing Struensee "gehejme kabinetsminister" or "Geheimekabinetsminister", with authority to issue cabinet orders which were to have the force of royal ordinances, even if unprovided with the royal sign-manual.
+During the initial months of his rule, middle-class opinion was in his favour.
+What incensed the people most against him was the way in which he put the king completely on one side, and the feeling was all the stronger as, outside a very narrow court circle, nobody seems to have believed that Christian VII was really mad, but only that his will had been weakened by habitual ill usage.
+That opinion was confirmed by the publication of the cabinet order of 14 July 1771, which appointed Struensee "gehejme kabinetsminister" or "Geheimekabinetsminister", with authority to issue cabinet orders which were to have the force of royal ordinances, even if unprovided with the royal sign manual.

-Struensee's relations with the queen were offensive to a nation which had a traditional veneration for the royal House of Oldenburg, while Caroline Matilda's conduct in public scandalized the populace.
+Struensee's relations with the queen were offensive to a nation which had a traditional veneration for the royal House of Oldenburg, and Caroline Matilda's conduct in public scandalized the populace.
 The society which daily gathered round the king and queen excited the derision of the foreign ambassadors.
-The unhappy king was little more than the butt of his environment, but occasionally the king would put up a show of obstinacy and refuse to carry out Brandt's or Struensee's orders.
-Once, when he threatened his keeper, Brandt, with a flogging for some impertinence, Brandt ended up in a struggle with the King, and in the course of this he struck the King in the face.
+The unhappy king was little more than the butt of his environment, but occasionally, the king would put up a show of obstinacy and refuse to carry out Brandt's or Struensee's orders.
+Once, when he threatened his keeper, Brandt, with a flogging for some impertinence, Brandt ended up in a struggle with the King and he struck the King in the face.